View Document

 2. providing recommendations to Academic Board for the quality assurance monitoring, standards and outcomes for higher degree by research programs and courses, and embedded micro-credentials.

-(22) RMIT Training Academic Quality Committee is responsible for:
+(22) RMIT UP Academic Quality Committee is responsible for:

 1. maintaining internal governance and quality processes to assure standards and outcomes for all ELICOS and Foundation Studies programs and courses